mohabhassan/NightFall/docs/api_server.md

 # NightFall API Server Documentation
 The NightFall API server is a HTTP server implemented using [CivetWeb](https://github.com/civetweb/civetweb).

-It allows modders to communicate to the outside world via HTTP /JSON.
+It allows modders to communicate to the outside world via HTTP/JSON.

 ## Cvar Settings